 As its namesake suggests, a push button at the side of this kind of deployant clasp opens up the mechanism.
 These clasps look smaller than regular deployant clasps, thus can offer something a little more refined and less bulky.
 They’re easy to operate, convenient to open up and are more secure than standard clasps.

-These kind of clasps go the extra mile to stay secured on your wrist with a triple folding mechanism equipped with push buttons on the sides.
+These kinds of clasps go the extra mile to stay secured on your wrist with a triple folding mechanism equipped with push buttons on the sides.
 The large clasp is visible on the strap when you’re wearing it since it’s larger than a regular deployant clasp, but these are the safest clasps out there and well-worth the higher price tag.

 Often called a butterfly clasp, the hidden deployant clasp offers a more discreet fastening, consisting of two metal hinges that unfold like the wings of a butterfly.
 Some also feature hidden push buttons for an even more refined look and feel on the wrist.